Haoyuan-Li-UoA/ProtoMBTI/README.md

 ## License

-This project is intended for academic research purposes.
+This project is licensed under the MIT License.

 ## Contact